FelicienC/RRT-Dubins/README.md

 start = (50, 1, 1.57) # At the bottom of the environment
 end = (50, 99, 1.57) # At the top of the environment

-# Initialisation of the tree, to have a first edge
+# Initialisation of the tree
 rrt.set_start(start)
 rrt.run(end, 200, metric='local')